AurityLab/graphql-kotlin-toolkit/README.md

 This tool follows the **schema-first** approach, in which you first write your *schema.graphqls* files and implement the server-side code for it afterwards.
 This code generator additionally creates an abstract class for each resolver.
 These can be extended to implement the resolver in a clean way.
 The tool also provides specific parameters for each argument, allowing a more type safe way to access the incoming data.
+This code generator also **supports Kotlin's null safety feature**!

 ### Usage
 The code generation can easily be used with the provided Gradle plugin.